python-dugong/python-dugong/README.rst

 The documentation can be `read online`__ and is also included in the *doc/html* directory of the dugong tarball.

-Please report any bugs on the `issue tracker`_.
+Please report any bugs on the `BitBucket issue tracker`_.
 For discussion and questions, please subscribe to the `dugong mailing list`_.

 Development Status